EarthScope/rover/docs/commands_legacy.md

     rover status -f roverrc

-will show whether a daemon, using a given configuration file, is running.
+will show whether the daemon using the given configuration file is running.